voloshynserhii/vue-emails/README.md

 1. Passes eslint and stylelint (`yarn lint`)
 1. ESLint/Stylelint not manually disabled unless good justification is provided
 1. Commited to git: one commit per bugfix, one commit for the feature

-TODO: Provide one-liner to test everything, maybe as a yarn command?